Slater family (EastEnders): Cast exits, Kat's return and baby swap

 To celebrate the soap's 25th anniversary, producers created a storyline, "Who Killed Archie?", to kill off Archie Mitchell (Larry Lamb).
 The story builds to a revelation in a live episode broadcast on 19 February 2010.
 Stacey was central to the storyline and was revealed to be Archie's killer in the live episode, which also features Bradley's death.
 Days later, Turner and Wood (Max Branning) feature in a two-hander episode written by series consultant and lead writer Simon Ashdown.
 Following his appointment in 2010, executive producer Bryan Kirkwood opted to write out multiple characters from the series, including Charlie.
-Kirkwood originally planned for Charlie to be killed-off when he suffers a heartattack, but after Martin spoke to Yorke, the then-head of drama, plans were changed to allow Charlie to leave alive.
+Kirkwood originally planned for Charlie to be killed-off when he suffers a heart attack, but after Martin spoke to Yorke, the then-head of drama, plans were changed to allow Charlie to leave alive.
 On 29 April 2010, it was announced that Turner and Wright would be leaving the series in "dramatic departures".
 At the time of her departure, Kirkwood called Turner "one of the best young actresses on TV" and wished her luck for the future.
 He also praised Wright, commenting, "Gillian has brought real heart and pathos to the role of Jean Slater".
 It was later confirmed that Wright had been handed a reprieve and Jean would return shortly after her exit.
 Stacey escapes to Mexico with Lily on Christmas Day 2010 after confessing to Archie's murder.
 Weeks later, Jean leaves after being sectioned, but she returns in March.